paschmann/OpenAero/Botttle Accesories/Torpedo/README.md

 None

+Note: Your water bottle cage bolts should be long enough to extend through this base (5mm).

 ### Installation Notes

 Provides some adjustability (+- 10mm) to slide forward and backward to cater for various bottle cages.